microsoft/atlas-design/site/src/components/layout.md

 ## An optional flyout container

-A flyout is container that appears on the side of the screen.
+A flyout is a container that appears on the side of the screen.
 It provides additional space to render elements that you may not always want to be visible.
 Atlas's optional flyout container can be added to any layout.
 This container has several important characteristics:

 1. **It is not available on narrow and tablet-size screens.** There simply isn't room for it.
 This means that whatever content is available in this sidebar, should be rendered elsewhere on narrow/tablet screen sizes.
 Typically, this would be done in a modal that renders "on top" of the other containers.
 Atlas does not implement this for you.
 1. The flyout can be shown/hidden by adding/removing the `.layout-flyout-active` class to the `.layout` element.